dapr/components-contrib/docs/kafka-startup-seek.md

 - `seekOnStart=timestamp`: `seekValue` must be Unix milliseconds.
 - `seekApplyWhen=ifNoCheckpoint`: seek only when no committed offset exists for the partition.
 - `seekApplyWhen=always`: seek on every startup; with `seekOnce=true`, apply once then skip subsequent sessions.
+- `seekApplyWhen=ifNoCheckpoint`: seek applies whenever no committed offset exists; `seekOnce` does not suppress this re-application.

 ## Examples